- Grief affects everyone differently and can take months or years to make peace with

 It can be hard because it will bring up memories, however, it’s important to get things into order for yourself.

 You might need to make any clubs or groups your partner was involved in aware of their passing.
 Additionally, you can organise a notice in your local paper for a cost.

-Other matters or documentation that may need to be updated after a partners passing are your Will, appointing an Enduring Power of Attorney, putting together an Advance Care Directive, settling any debts or payments, including funeral costs, and even cancelling subscriptions, insurance, superannuation, or other affairs for your deceased partner.
+Other matters or documentation that may need to be updated after your partner’s passing include your Will, appointing an Enduring Power of Attorney, putting together an Advance Care Directive, settling any debts or payments including funeral costs, and even cancelling subscriptions, insurance, superannuation, or other affairs for your deceased partner.

 Have an open conversation with your family about any changes that may need to be made.